-- You may not stay after school to wait for another student. - You must be with a teacher or other staff member at all times. - You must abide by the RCSA Code of Conduct while participating in the activity. - Your school activity privileges will be canceled if discipline becomes a problem.
+- You may not stay after school to wait for another student or sibling. - You must always be with a teacher or other staff member. - You must abide by the RCSA Code of Conduct while participating in the activity. - Your school activity privileges will be canceled if discipline becomes a problem. - You must clear the school building immediately following after-school activities.

-- You must clear the school building immediately following after-school activities by using the front door. - You must arrange for your own transportation to arrive promptly at the end of the activity. - Signing up for after-school activities is required for each semester in order to be eligible to participate.
-If a student does not have an after-school club or activity should report for after-school care in extended day.
+- · You must arrange for your own transportation to arrive promptly at the end of the activity. - Signing up for after-school activities is required to be eligible to participate.
+If a student does not have an after-school club or activity, they should report for after-school care in extended day.
 If a student attends extended day and does not normally pay for this service, a fee of \$15 is charged for that day for any amount of time that they stay after the normal pick-up time.